Weld Testing is Vital to Keep Your System Running Smoothly

 All of the instruments we use for weld testing are regularly inspected by our in-house technicians to make certain the machines are performing at top-level, ensuring 100% accurate test results for your components.

-After non-destructive weld testing, such as helium leak testing or hydrostatic testing, is performed, the weld may be put through a destructive test, because the pieces of the weld and components should break down in a certain way.
+After non-destructive weld testing, such as helium leak testing, is performed, the weld may be put through a destructive test, because the pieces of the weld and components should break down in a certain way.

 All of the weld testing performed at Axenics end with successful results before the components make their way to you.